 Field Placements and Student Employment

 Traditionally, in the field program at Shepherd and in the B.S.W. education generally, students are not placed in agencies in which they are employed.
-As undergraduates, they do not have a license to practice social work and, therefore, are not by definition employable in this capacity.
-However, in the unlikely event that this circumstance arises, students would be placed under supervision and given assignments which differ from that of their employment (CSWE Standard 2.1.8).
+As undergraduates, they do not have a license to practice social work and, there fore, are not by definition employable in this capacity.
+However, in the unlikely event that this circumstance arises, students would be placed under supervision and given assignments which differ from that of their employment (CSWE Standard 2.1.6).

-Continuation in the social work major is based upon positive ongoing faculty evaluation of the student's grades, professional attributes, and performance in real or simulated professional situations.
-A student may be suspended (temporarily barred from taking required social work courses) or terminated from the social work major for deficiencies in the above mentioned areas or failure to maintain a 2.0 grade point average in the major.
+Continuation in the social work major is based upon positive ongoing faculty evaluation of the student’s grades, professional attributes, and performance in real or simulated professional situations.
+A student may be suspended or terminated from the social work major for deficiencies in the above mentioned areas or failure to maintain a 2.0 grade point average in the major.

 Termination Policies and Protocol